SangeethaKaruthodi/SangeethaKaruthodi/README.md

 - HTML
 - CSS
 - Node js
-- Azure
+- Microsoft azure platform
 - Git

 ### 📝  My Projects :
 - Worked as React JS associate developer for a Bus booking system
-- Worked as React JS associate developer for a real estate management application for selling and buying properties
+- Worked as React JS associate developer for real estate management application for selling and buying properties
 - Worked as React JS developer with a retail client for modernization of store management system